diogotcorreia/master-thesis/docs/content/ch02-background.typ

 in the application as a gadget, possibly achieving vulnerabilities like @rce, as demonstrated by @code:php-oi-rce @php-object-injection.

-#figure(caption: [
-  Example showing how deserialising data can result in @rce in PHP, by taking advantage of inheritance and dynamic dispatch
+#figure(caption: [Example showing how deserialising data can result in #gls-shrt("rce")
+  in PHP, by taking advantage of inheritance and dynamic dispatch])[
-])[
   ```php
   <?php
   class Foo {